Prime Torsion in the Brauer Group of an Elliptic Curve: The Algorithm

 \section{The Algorithm}

-Let $k$ be a field of characteristic different from $2$ or $3$ and let $q$ be an odd prime.
-Assume that $q$ is coprime to the characteristic of $k$ and that $k$ contains a primitive $q$-th root of unity.
+Let $q$ be an odd prime and let $k$ be a field of characteristic different from $q$ that contains a primitive $q$-th root of unity $\rho$.
 Let $E$ be an elliptic curve over $k$.
-Denote by $M$ the $q$ torsion of $E(\kbar)$.
+Denote by $M$ the $q$ torsion of $E(\kbar)$ with generators $P$ and $Q$ so that $\e(P,Q)=\rho$.
 The Brauer group of $E$ decomposes as

-and generators $\mathcal{G}$ and relations $\mathcal{R}$ of $I$ can be calculated using the following algorithm. \begin{enumerate} \item Determine the kernel of the natural Galois representation
+Below, we describe an algorithm to find the elements in $I$ and give sufficient conditions for when they are trivial: First, determine the kernel of the natural Galois representation